OutSystems/AzureARMTemplates/README.md

 - Only Microsoft SQL Server and Azure SQL with database authentication is supported.
 - You must chose the same major version for the Platform Server and Service Studio.
+- On OutSystems 11, the RabbitMQ user and password is the virtual machine admin user and password.

 ## Existing Database Server